Camp Atkinson (2) |

 (1867 - 1881, 1885 - 2011), Atlanta FORT WIKI

 Originally established as McPherson Barracks on the grounds of present-day Spelman College (1881), the site of the former CSA Ordnance Laboratory.
 The post was relocated in 1885 to its current location, and renamed in 1886.
 This location was previously used as a state militia training ground and encampment before the Civil War.
 Militia barracks were built here during the war, but were burned during the Confederate evacuation of the city.
+During the Spanish-American War, Fort McPherson was the site of an Army General Hospital, a recruit concentration point for the Regular Army, and prison for captured Spanish troops.
+Typhoid fever in 1898 forced the relocation of the recruits to other camps across the state.
 An Army Ground School was located here in 1917.
 German naval POWs were held here in 1918.
 Camp Jesup was established here in 1918 as a vehicle depot, and was closed in 1927.
 The post later became the headquarters post of the U.S. Third Army (now U.S. Army Central), the U.S. Army Forces Command, and the U.S. Army Reserve Command.
 The post was closed in September 2011 and will be redeveloped as the Georgia Science and Technology Park, among other commercial ventures.

 Camp Mitchell, a temporary encampment for the garrison of Fort Barrancas, Florida, during the 1884 Yellow Fever season, may have been located here.